 Always have prepared a couple of questions as a minimum.

 Saying no, is a simple “I’m not that fussed, I just need a job” answer and it simply isn’t good enough.
 This can often make the situation that bit awkward.

 Honesty is a big one for me.
 It says a lot about someone straight away.

-I back honesty much before I back skillset or talent.
+I back honesty much before I back my skillset or talent.
 Maybe because I am different and do everything the other way round to the rest of the world (!) because I also back work ethic way before I back skills or experience!!

 But seriously, when asked a question about your past, previous employer, family life, education, etc. just be honest.
 Most people that have been in their careers for a while will get it – and if they don’t, it isn’t the right place to work, anyway!

-The last but not least of my interview tips is to smile.
+Last but not least of my interview tips is to smile.
 Don’t come across arrogant, grumpy or difficult!
 Sometimes from awkwardness or from nerves themselves, we can come across in the wrong way!

 To avoid this, simply smile.